Praveen-Developer-tech/MERN-interest-tracker/README.md

-# 💰 MERN Interest Tracker
+# 💰InterestX – Smart Finance Tracker

 A full-stack web application to calculate interest and manage multiple user accounts efficiently.
 This app allows users to track financial data, perform interest calculations, and manage transactions in a structured way.